friedrith/natural-script/README.md

 ### Simple words

 Firstly, you can detect simple words.
-In order to make detection more robust, the module [natural](https://github.com/NaturalNode/natural) is used to detect the words, authorize a small difference between the detected word and the expected word (agains typing errors) and remove ponctuation.
+In order to make detection more robust, the module [natural](https://github.com/NaturalNode/natural) is used to detect the words, authorize a small difference between the detected word and the expected word (againts typing errors) and remove ponctuation.

 ```javascript
 ns.parse('hello', 'hello'); // exactly same words